apollographql/apollo-client/ROADMAP.md

 ## [3.9.0](https://github.com/apollographql/apollo-client/milestone/32)

-_Currently in development phase_
+_Currently in beta phase_

-Tentative beta date: Dec 12, 2023
+Tentative rc date: Jan 15, 2024

-Features we plan to tackle:
+Features include:

-- Ability to preload a query outside of a React component that can be used with `useReadQuery` to suspend while loading
+- Ability to preload a query via a `createQueryPreloader`/`preloadQuery` function outside of a React component that can be used with `useReadQuery` to suspend while loading
 - Introduce a new `useLoadableQuery` hook
+- Introduce a new `useQueryRefHandlers` hook
 - `<MockedProvider />` improvements
 - Optimizing memory usage

-> NOTE: These are subject to change and are not guaranteed to be part of 3.9 at the time of this writing.

 ## Future 3.x releases